corona-warn-app/cwa-website/docs/WRITE_BLOG_POSTS.md

 To then create a link in your blogpost, use the following snippet:
 `[Link Text](/assets/documents/yourdocumentname.pdf)`

+If you need different files for different languages, just upload two versions and adapt the links in the index.md and index_de.md, accordingly.

+If you need to later exchange the file, just replace it in `/src/assets/documents`.

 ---

 ### Link to blog posts